SamironBiswas/Doom-RL/README.md

 The model is saved periodically for backup and future use.
 Progress Monitoring:
 Training metrics such as mean episodic length and mean episodic rewards are logged using TensorBoard.
 This provides a visual representation of the model's performance and allows for easy monitoring of its progress over time.

+# Results

+Below is a demonstration of our trained model in action.

+The results of training are as shown.